-As marketers look for new ways to resonate with customers and prospects, new research indicates that they may want to focus on establishing more trusting relationships.
+As marketers look for new ways to resonate with customers and prospects through demand generation efforts, new research indicates that they may want to focus on establishing more trusting relationships.

 The February 2020 edition of “The CMO Survey” recently suggested that 27.2% of customers have made it a top priority to develop a trusting relationship with marketers over the next 12 months.
 This is compared to 21.3% who said the same last February, and 19.4% who cited this as a priority in August 2019.